Apply to Advance Your Future

 We look forward to reviewing your application.

-The Graduate Certificate in AI Engineering Fundamentals for Mechanical Engineering considers for admission international applicants who reside within, or outside of, the domestic United States.
+The Graduate Certificates in AI Engineering Fundamentals and Advanced AI Models for Engineering considers for admission international applicants who reside within, or outside of, the domestic United States.
 International applicants who reside within or outside of the domestic United States are advised of the following information and additional requirements for international applicants to the program.

 Student Visas

-Since this program is fully online, enrollment in this program will not qualify students for any type of visa to enter or remain in the United States for any purpose.
+Since these programs are fully online, enrollment in these programs will not qualify students for any type of visa to enter or remain in the United States for any purpose.

 Time and Attendance Requirement

-Classes for the program will be taught on the U.S. Eastern Time Zone schedule, and students must be available to attend all live classes, regardless of location.
+Classes for each program will be taught on the U.S. Eastern Time Zone schedule, and students must be available to attend all live classes, regardless of location.

 U.S. Sanctions; U.S. Sanctioned Countries